ansible-community/antsibull/README.md

 * antsibull-docs - Extracts documentation from ansible plugins
 * antsibull-lint - Right now only validates ``changelogs/changelog.yaml`` files ([docs](docs/changelog.yaml-format.md))

-This also includes a [Sphinx extension](https://www.sphinx-doc.org/en/master/) `sphinx_antsibull_ext` which provides a lexer for Ansible output and a minimal CSS file to render the output of `antsibull-docs` correctly.
+This also includes a [Sphinx extension](https://www.sphinx-doc.org/en/master/) `sphinx_antsibull_ext` which provides a minimal CSS file to render the output of `antsibull-docs` correctly.

 A related project is [antsibull-changelog](https://pypi.org/project/antsibull-changelog/), which is in its [own repository](https://github.com/ansible-community/antsibull-changelog/).